Anjali-Patell/skills-lab-6-/README.md

 * Download jupiterhub or go to the website online and log in with your account
 * After you join jupiterhub you should start a terminal
 * type `git clone https://github.com/Anjali-Patel/skills-lab-6-.git` and press enter
-* After the folder downloads, double click the `nano.md` file to launch the program
+* After the folder downloads, double click the `nano.save` file to launch the program